-Appendix A: Application Checklist, Professional Membership Name: Date:

-Application Process:

-Applying for professional membership requires you to complete the online application, pay fees and submit required documents.
-Complete this Checklist electronically OR download, complete by hand and scan.
-You will find this Checklist in Appendix A of this Manual and the Application Section of ATRA's website.

-Regular mail and email are the only acceptable ways to send the required supporting documents to complete your application.
-Submissions sent by fax or courier will not be accepted.

-Include with your checklist:

-1. Completed Checklist

-□ Include this completed checklist so the Membership Review Committee know which documents will be sent separately.

-2. Identification

-If your name on any document submitted with your application is different than the name under which you are applying, you must also include a photocopy of documentation to support the name change.
-An example of documentation is a government issued marriage certificate or Legal Change of Name Document.

-3. Pathway 1.
-Academic Pathway

-- Practicum Placement Form(s) - □ Official transcripts from the or university(s) to confirm your educational course content.

-4. Pathway 2.
-Certification Pathway

-Entry B applicants only: ATRA will directly verify your current certification with NCTRC.
-You will be notified if additional supportive documentation is necessary.

-Preferred method: Send email to: applicatio@alberta-tr.ca
+iation Appendix A: Application Checklist, Professional Membership Α application Process: c pplying for professional membership requires you to complete the online application, pay fees nd submit the required documents.
+Complete this Checklist electronically OR download, omplete it by hand and scan.
+You will find this Checklist in Appendix A of this Manual and the pplication Section of ATRA's website. mail is the only acceptable ways to send the required supporting documents to complete your pplication.
+Submissions sent by mail, fax or courier will not be accepted.
+Ir nclude with your checklist: 3.
+Completed Checklist □ Include this completed checklist, so the Membership Review Committee know which documents will be sent separately.
+Identification □ If your name on any document submitted with your application is different from the name under which you are applying, you must also include a photocopy of documentation to support the name change.
+An example of documentation is a government-issued marriage certificate or a Legal Change of Name Document.
+Pathway 1.
+Academic Pathway □ Practicum Placement Form(s) □ Official transcripts from the university(s) to confirm your educational course content.
+Pathway 2.
+Certification Pathway □ Entry B applicants only: ATRA will directly verify your current certification with NCTRC.
+You will be notified if additional supporting documentation is necessary.
+Send email to: application@alberta.tr ca eman to. application@alberta-tr.ca

-Send by mail to: Alberta Therapeutic Recreation Association ATTN: Application P.O.
-Box 19531, Cranston PO Calgary, Alberta T3M 0V4